yeroc-sebrof/curl-quiz/README.md

-# curl-quiz

-A quiz where you need to learn quiz to get to each question

 ## Curl Challenge

 This lab should be easy enough, apply some CLI knowledge and the man page for curl to get the encoding/encryption challenges.
 Once you have the challenge you need to decode it to get the flag.
 Your target is the web server at 192.168.22.100